-To describe our scheme, we will make use of the following results of Fredman, Komlós and Szemeredi [4] and Schmidt and Siegel [9].

-Theorem 2 (Fredman, Komlós, and Szemerédi) Given a set S of n binary strings each of m bits in a cell probe model with word size m, there exists a data structure using O(n) cells that supports membership queries of S in time O(1).
+To describe our scheme, we will make use of the following results by Dietzfelbinger [2] and Jacobs and van Emde Boas [7].
+Theorem 2 (Dietzfelbinger) Given a set S of n binary strings each of m bits in a cell probe model with word size m, there exists a data structure using O(n) cells that supports membership queries of S in time O(1).
+The construction time of the data structure is randomized expected O(n).